The story of Brian Eno

 In December 2007, the newly elected Leader of Liberal Democrats, Nick Clegg, appointed Brian Eno as his youth affairs adviser.

-In January 2009, Brian Eno spoke out against Israel’s military action on the Gaza Strip by writing an opinion for CounterPunch and participating in a large-scale protest in London.
+Also, in January 2009, Brian Eno spoke out against Israel’s military action on the Gaza Strip by writing an opinion for CounterPunch and participating in a large-scale protest in London.

 In 2013, Brian Eno became a patron of Videre Est Credere (Latin for “to see is to believe”) a UK Human Rights Charity.
 Videre describes itself as “giving local activists the equipment, training and support needed to safely capture compelling video evidence of human rights violations.
 This captured footage is verified, analyzed and then distributed to those who can create change.”
 He participates alongside movie producers Uri Fruchtmann and Terry Gilliam – along with Executive Director of Greenpeace UK John Sauven.